Primary Type – Cards

 Event – Cards

-Post-it note with handwritten message in red marker.
-The message reads: "May God's Peace and Love grow in Pittsburgh and everywhere!"
+Post-it note with handwritten message in blue marker.
+The message reads: "May their memories be a blessing.
+Love [heart] From Charlotte, NC."
+Tape on the upper edge.

 Square card with white and yellow text against blue background.
 Card reads, "Mitzvah4Pittsburgh.
 Some spread darkness.
 We spread light.
 Choose a good deed.
 Choose a Mitzvah.
 Add light to the world," followed by four options and a place for respondents to list their name and email address.
 Some names and email addresses have been redacted for privacy.